yugabyte/yugabyte-db/docs/content/stable/quick-start/_index.md

 The cluster you have created consists of two processes: [YB-Master](../architecture/concepts/yb-master/) which keeps track of various metadata (list of tables, users, roles, permissions, and so on) and [YB-TServer](../architecture/concepts/yb-tserver/) which is responsible for the actual end-user requests for data updates and queries.

-Each of the processes exposes its own Admin UI that can be used to check the status of the corresponding process, and perform certain administrative operations.
-The [YB-Master Admin UI](../../reference/configuration/yb-master/#admin-ui) is available at <http://127.0.0.1:7000> and the [YB-TServer Admin UI](../../reference/configuration/yb-tserver/#admin-ui) is available at <http://127.0.0.1:9000>.
+Each of the processes exposes its own Admin UI that can be used to check the status of the corresponding process, as well as perform certain administrative operations.
+The [YB-Master Admin UI](../reference/configuration/yb-master/#admin-ui) is available at [http://127.0.0.1:7000](http://127.0.0.1:7000) (replace the port number if you've started `yugabyted` with the `--master_webserver_port` flag) and the [YB-TServer Admin UI](../reference/configuration/yb-tserver/#admin-ui) is available at [http://127.0.0.1:9000](http://127.0.0.1:9000).

 #### Overview and YB-Master status